rubyaustralia/rubyconfau-2014-cfp/talk-andrew_harvey-search_and_you_will_find/README.md

  - Filtering
  - Context awareness

-## My Name
+## Andrew Harvey

-Andrew Harvey is a coffee powered automaton of unknown origins.
-Most commonly found in Sydney, working on various webby challenges.
+Andrew is a coffee powered automaton of unknown origins.
+He is most often found in Sydney, working on various webby challenges.
 He likes vim, git, ruby and is often found organising Ruby and Rails meetups in Sydney.